Take time to take care of yourself and come in every year for your annual gyn exam.

 The Importance of Annual Exams

 Annual gynecological exams serve a number of purposes.
-The most important is to diagnose any abnormalities as quickly as possible.
+An important part of your visit is to discuss concerns that you have and to diagnose any abnormalities as quickly as possible.
 The sooner you begin treatment, the better your chances of managing or recovering from a condition will be.
-The most important part of your annual exam at the gynecologist is to address concerns that you have.
 We check your blood pressure and weight, key indicators of the state of your health.
 We will ask about gynecologic concerns relevant for your age and stage of life.
-Breast and pelvic exams are also important parts of the annual gynecologic exam.
+Breast and pelvic exams can also be important parts of the annual gynecologic exam.
 Sometimes, we may recommend that you have blood tests.
 Depending on your concerns, problems and physical exam, we may advise that you have additional testing, such as an ultrasound, mammogram or colonoscopy.
+If you are having a current problem, please do not wait until your annual exam, but call to schedule an appointment so that we can address it.

 At What Age Should Women Begin Getting Annual Exams